park-project/park/park/envs/multi_dim_index/README.md

 ## Dataset

-The dataset consists of all entries added to the [Open Street Maps (OSM)](www.openstreetmap.org) database in the U.S. Northeast.
+The dataset consists of all entries added to the [Open Street Maps (OSM)](www.openstreetmap.org) database in the U.S. Northeast (105 million records).
 There are 6 attributes, all integers, which are (in order):
 * User ID: a unique number identifying the user who added the entry
 * Latitude: the point's latitude (GPS coordinates have resolutions of 1e-7, so they are scaled accordingly into integers)